 The benefits of a keto meal plan

-It might sound like snake oil.
-But do any digging on the internet about the ketogenic diet, and you’ll find personal stories of rapid weight loss and improved memory.
+There are plenty of reasons to be skeptical of a popular diet, but do any digging on the internet about the ketogenic diet, and you’ll find personal stories of rapid weight loss and improved memory.
 You’ll also find a bit science explaining how tumor cells rely on sugar for fuel…and with access to only ketone bodies, they die.
 Or how a ketogenic diet can improve mood.

 If you’re interested in losing weight, reversing type 2 diabetes, or recovering from PCOS — the keto diet may be your jam.
 More serious conditions such as dementia and cancer may also turn around on a ketogenic diet.

-The point is to avoid carbs like the plague and consume plenty of fat so the you can make ketonic fuel.
+The point is to avoid carbs like the plague and consume plenty of fat so you can make ketonic fuel.
 If you’ve got a health problem you can’t hack — and this problem involves blood sugar control, brain health, or your metabolism — you may thrive on a keto meal plan.

 What can go wrong on the keto diet